Mr. Robert D. Richmond

 In 1974, Richmond became President, Chief Operating Officer and a Director of Spar Aerospace.
 Richmond guided this company in the development and marketing of space systems and sub-systems.
 The most notable program was the Canadarm, for which he established the industrial organization, and oversaw the first five years of its development.
 Before leaving Spar in 1980, Richmond directed the integration into Spar Aerospace of the Space Activities of RCA Canada and Northern Telecom, which enabled the company to become a prime contractor in the manufacture of satellites, i.e Annik “D”.

-Following his retirement on January 1, 1988, he continued as a senior advisor on the RJ program through to roll-out in 1991.
+Following his retirement on January 1, 1988, he continued as a senior advisor on the CRJ program through to roll-out in 1991.

-- Fellow, a Founder Member and Past President of Canadian Aeronautics Institute (CAI forerunner of C.A.S.I)
+- Fellow, a Founder and Past President of Canadian Aeronautics Institute (CAI forerunner of C.A.S.I)

 - Associate Fellow, American Institute for Aeronautics and Astronautics